sechick/pdestop/README.md

 2. Delayed samples (as in the repo github:sechick\htadelay) solved with the Chernoff scaling rather than the `normal' scaling in the number of samples.
 3. Monte carlo sampling tools.

 The code is in development stages and is provided as is for academic use.

-All rights reserved.
+(c) 2015, S Chick, All rights reserved.